wkduggan-umich/airbnb-price-analysis/README.md

 ### Cleaning the Data

-The changes were made to the dataset before the analysis:
+The following changes were made to clean the dataset before the analysis:
 - The `price` column contained dollar signs and commas, which were removed so the variable could be analyzed as a floating point number.
 - The `neighbourhood group` column contained mispelled boroughs, which were replaced with the correctly spelled borough name.
 - The `house rules` column contained many empty/null and "#NAME?" (default) values.
 These were replaced with the empty string (no description)